PyroTeam/web-gui/external-libs/README.md

 # Common Javascript libs
 Because of the competition context, the web-gui MUST work offline.
 So external libs MUST be available in a local known location, which is `WEB_ROOT/external-libs-js/` directory.
-Libs SHOULD be avaliable in full and minified version.
+Libs SHOULD be available in full and minified version.
 Current versions SHOULD be avoided to ensure application reliability.
 Libs update can be done with care.

 **Nota Bene :**